 511 Contra Costa Can Help You Promote Employee Commute Alternative Programs

-The 511 Contra Costa Employer Based Trip Reduction (EBTR) program provides encouragement initiatives aimed at increasing the number of employees that rideshare, use transit, bike, or walk to work.
+The 511 Contra Costa Employer-Based Trip Reduction program provides encouragement initiatives aimed at increasing the number of employees that rideshare, use transit, bike, or walk to work.

-Employers and multi-tenant building managers in Contra Costa can register online here for a variety of no-cost employer-based commuter transportation support services.
+Employers and multi-tenant building managers in Contra Costa can register online for no-cost employer-based commuter transportation options support.
 There is no obligation, and participation is voluntary.
 We’re happy to help!
-Call us at 925-969-0841 x 204
+Contact us at firstname.lastname@example.org.

 Get the word out!

 Actively promote transportation alternatives at your workplace by directing employees to the resources on our website to find information on cycling, carpooling, vanpooling, and taking public transit.
 Also, consider taking advantage of our services for making your workplace bike friendly.

 511 Contra Costa also provides a countywide Guaranteed Ride Home program for those who work in Contra Costa County and use a commute alternative to get to work.